gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 Now let's copy the snippet in the `pom.xml` file for our project, just after the `dependencies` section.
 Easy!

 Another step we need to do before we can deploy our dependency to Artifactory is to configure authentication data.
 It is a simple task, but Maven requires it to stay in a file called `settings.xml` that has to be in the `.m2` subfolder in the user's homedir.
-Since we want to use GitLab Runner to automatically deploy the application, we should create the file in our project home and then move it to the proper location with a specific command in the `.gitlab-ci.yml`.
+Since we want to use GitLab Runner to automatically deploy the application, we should create the file in our project home and set a command line parameter in `.gitlab-ci.yml` to use our location instead of the default one.

-For this scope, let's create a file `.maven-settings.xml` and copy the following text in it.
+For this scope, let's create a folder called `.m2` in the root of our repo.
+Inside we must create a file named `settings.xml` and copy the following text in it.

 ```xml
 <settings xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.1.0 http://maven.apache.org/xsd/settings-1.1.0.xsd"